 Often this time of year when Islay and I are doing our morning recon we get to enjoy the spectacular sunrises.

 This Great Blue Heron has been great fun to watch.
 Recently its been fishing in the same spot virtually every morning.
 So it didn’t take long to get a feeding shot.
-But you do need to be as patient as Heron 🙂
+But you do need to be as patient as the Heron 🙂

 The probing birds are especially enjoyable to watch wallowing around in the shallows.
 This Killdeer, with a smaller bill than the other birds, was getting quite filthy.